 Terminal Boxes

-· Main terminal boxes shall be constructed of steel plate with a minimum thickness of 3 mm (0.125 in.).
-Minimum dimensions and usable volumes shall not be less than those specified in NEMA MG 1, Part 20 for Type II terminal housings.
+Main terminal boxes shall be constructed of steel plate with a minimum thickness of 3 mm (0.125 in.).
+Minimum dimensions and usable volumes shall not be less than those specified in NEMA MG 1, Part 20 for Type II terminal housings, in addition to a minimum of 508 mm (20 in.) from the cable entry point into the terminal box to the motor termination for 2300-4800V motors.
 Copper bus bars and standoff insulators shall be supplied and sized so that the bus does not exceed 90C (194 F) total temperature at 125 % of motor full load current.
-Standoff insulators shall be either porcelain or cycloaliphatic resin material.
+Standoff insulators shall be either porcelain or cycloaliphatic resin material rated for line-to-line voltage.
 Electrical insulating materials shall be nonhygroscopic.
-When specified, larger boxes shall be provided for shielded or special cable terminations, increased cable bending radius allowance, or auxiliary devices.

-· The terminal box for the main power lead terminations shall be capable of withstanding the pressure buildup resulting from a three phase fault of the specified MVA (one-half cycle after fault inception) for a duration of 0.1 sec.
-If a rupture disc is used to relieve pressure buildup, it shall not compromise the environmental rating of the box and the discharge from the pressure release shall be directed away from locations where personnel may be normally present.
+· The terminal box(es) for main power lead terminations shall be capable of withstanding the pressure buildup resulting from a three phase fault of the specified MVA (one-half cycle after fault inception) for a duration of 0.1 sec.
+If a rupture device is used to relieve pressure buildup, it shall not compromise the environmental rating of the box and the discharge from the pressure release shall be directed away from locations where personnel may be normally present.

 · For motors fed from fused motor starters, the terminal box withstand capability shall be coordinated with the I2t (ampere-squared sec.) let-through energy specified on the datasheet.